Roksana Moradi-Brovia Photo

 • Bankruptcy Litigation

-In July of 2019, Ms. Moradi-Brovia was elected to the Board of Directors of the James T. King Southern California Bankruptcy Inn of Court (“Inn”).
-In May of 2021, she was elected as the Vice President of the Inn for year 2021-2022.
+She was elected to the Board of Directors of the James T. King Southern California Bankruptcy Inn of Court (“Inn”) in 2019 and currently hold the position of Vice President.

 In December of 2019, Ms. Moradi-Brovia was selected by the Chief Judge of the U.S. Bankruptcy Court for the Central District of California, Hon.
 Maureen A. Tighe, to the Court's Small Business Reorganization Task Force whose mission is to work to identify obstacles in the current system for small businesses in distress, perform outreach and education issues in the community and suggest edits to the Court’s Local Rules as related to the new Small Business Reorganization Act.